benthillerkus/betrayal/README.md

 # betrayal

 A capable tray icon[^2] plugin for Windows.

-Manage multiple icons 👨‍👩‍👦‍👦, generate their images at runtime 🎨 and compose them as if they were a regular widget 🎶
+> Manage multiple icons 👨‍👩‍👦‍👦,<br>generate their images at runtime 🎨<br>and compose them just like a widget 🎶

 ## Features